 The Hutchins Center FIM uses quarterly data from the U.S. Commerce Department’s Bureau of Economic Analysis (BEA) to measure the contribution of fiscal policy to GDP growth.
-It includes both the direct effect of federal and state/local spending on GDP (which the Bureau of Economic Analysis calculates and can be found in Table 1.1.2 here) as well as an estimate of the indirect effects of fiscal policy on GDP growth through its effect on private consumption.
-Calculating the effects of fiscal policy on consumption requires a number of assumptions.
+For a detailed derivation of the FIM components, please see the attached document.

+Likewise, the FIM for taxes and transfers is measured as the contribution of consumption to real GDP growth given actual net taxes (taxes less transfers) less the contribution that would have occurred had net taxes been rising with potential GDP.
+Calculating the contribution of taxes and transfers to consumption requires a number of assumptions.
 In particular, we make an assumption about the magnitude of the effect of a change in taxes and transfers on consumption (the MPC, or the marginal propensity to consume) and the timing of the effects (consumers may not respond instantaneously to changes in taxes or benefits).
-We then calculate what consumption growth would have been in the hypothetical scenario of taxes and transfers both equal to zero.
-The difference between that growth rate and the actual growth rates represents the share of consumption growth attributable to fiscal policy.
+We then calculate what consumption growth would have been in the hypothetical scenario in which taxes and transfers rise with potential GDP—the counterfactual net taxes.
+The difference between that growth rate and the actual growth rate represents the share of consumption growth attributable to fiscal policy.
 To get an estimate of the contribution to GDP growth, we multiply the contribution to consumption growth by the nominal ratio of consumption to GDP.

 Personal taxes, contributions to social insurance, and production and import taxes:

 MPC = .6.

 60 percent of the effect occurs in the first year, and 40 percent in the second.